 Enabling nutrition programmes to reach more malnourished children

-We believe that every malnourished child should receive treatment.
-To succeed in this we first need to better understand how many children we are reaching through existing programmes and why others do not use existing treatment services.
+We believe that every malnourished child should have the right to receive treatment.
+To succeed in this we first need to better understand how many children we are reaching through our programmes and what prevents those from receiving treatment.
 Since 2010, our experts have been supporting nutrition programmes around the world in tracking their reach and helping them to become more accessible to those who need them.